Full Wave Bridge Rectifier, Capacitor Filters, Half Wave Rectifier

 What is a Full Bridge Rectifier

 Full bridge rectifiers look like this, there are many shapes and sizes but they essentially consist of 4 diodes in a certain arrangement.
-They are usually aligned in a Dimond configuration, but they can also be aligned in other ways such as these.
+They are usually aligned in a Diamond configuration, but they can also be aligned in other ways such as these.

 We typically find them represented on engineering drawings like this.